apollographql/apollo-server/docs/source/integrations/building-integrations.md

   });
 ```

-Here, `httpGraphQLRequest` is the `HTTPGraphQLRequest` object constructed above.
+Here, `httpGraphQLRequest` is the `HTTPGraphQLRequest` object we just
-The `context` function is the one we determined above, either provided by the
+constructed.
+The `context` function is the one we determined earlier, either
-user or the default.
-Note how we pass the `req` and `res` objects we received
+provided by the user or the default.
+Note how we pass the `req` and `res`
-from Express to the `context` function (as promised by our
+objects we received from Express to the `context` function (as promised by our
 `ExpressContextFunctionArgument` type).

 #### Handle errors